Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Honest voters are naturally coordinated.
 They will check the temperature and vote honestly all within some small margin of error.

 People that would lie to skew the results and would submit random values generally wouldn't cluster like the honest voters.
-To make a more dangerous attack they would need to strategically coordinate ona specific value and all lie about it.
+To make a more dangerous attack they would need to strategically coordinate on a specific value and all lie about it.
 It's much harder to pull of than simply checking the temperature outside.

 Submitting the truth is the Schelling Point in here and it makes it easy to be honest.